Noble-Lab/crema/docs/index.rst

 That's it.
 The software will then run the target-decoy competition FDR estimation method using information from these columns to calculate confidence estimates for the given data.

-Your results will be saved in your working directory as .txt files named "crema.psms.txt" and "crema.peptides.txt".
+Your results will be saved in your working directory as .txt files named "crema.psms.txt", "crema.peptides.txt", and "crema.proteins.txt".
 These files will contain an additional column ("crema q-value") that is appended to several columns (specifically those that identify the psm, peptide sequence, and score) parsed from the input file.